New Risk Assessment app brings data together

 DC Risk Assessment brings the data to you

-Based on Douglas Connect’s experience in the OpenTox and OpenRiskNet projects, DC Risk Assessment uses Application Programing Interfaces (APIs) to collect and organize existing toxicology data and modelling tools from different sources.
+Based on Douglas Connect’s (now Edelweiss Connect) experience in the OpenTox and OpenRiskNet projects, DC Risk Assessment uses Application Programing Interfaces (APIs) to collect and organize existing toxicology data and modelling tools from different sources.
 The application’s integrated web-based data explorer offers rich filtering and search functionalities.
 Currently available data sources include the EPA's in vitro ToxCast database and in vivo ToxRefDB database, and NIBIOHN's toxicogenomics Open TG-Gates database.
 Users can find data from these sources or manually input missing values.
 Additional data sources will be available in future releases, as well as the integration of modelling tools over harmonized APIs.
 Data is visually presented on a visualization matrix, based on a project developed by the Health and Environmental Sciences Institute (HESI)*, bringing together estimates of exposure and toxicity until clear conclusions on the safety or risk of a compound can be drawn.

 * RISK21® is a registered U.S. trademark of the ILSI Health and Environmental Sciences Institute (HESI®).
 Douglas Connect and the OpenTox Association are not affiliated with, endorsed or sponsored by HESI® or the RISK21® project.